PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 Next, set up your environment so that the Prefect client will know which server to connect to.

-If connecting to Prefect Cloud, follow [the instructions](https://docs.prefect.io/ui/cloud-getting-started/#create-an-api-key) to obtain an API key and then run:
+If connecting to Prefect Cloud, follow [the instructions](https://docs.prefect.io/ui/cloud-getting-started/#create-an-api-key) to obtain an API key and then run the following:

 ```bash
 prefect cloud login -k YOUR_API_KEY